jupyterlab/jupyterlab/docs/source/user/interface_customization.rst

       }
     }

-The above example, will results in the following changes:
+The above example will result in the following changes:

 .. figure:: ../images/default-terminal-position-single.png
     :alt: Default terminal position in simple mode